-This is my basic recipe, and one castille recipe for soap.
-With this, I can just change the amounts of the other ingredients if I am out of an item then run it through the lye calculator again.
+This is my basic recipe and one castille recipe for soap.
+With this, I can replace any ingredient (like, if I am out of an item), adjust amounts of the other ingredients, then run it through the lye calculator again.

 Castile Soap Recipe

 - 107 ounces of Olive Oil